 What we’ll cover in this blog:

 Skincare tips during cancer treatmnet

 Makeup tips during cancer treatment

 Redness and hyperpigmentation

 Shaping your eyebrows

-When you think of skincare and your routine during or after cancer treatment, think of it as a moment for self-care – something that feeds not only your skin but your soul, if we’re going to be deep about it.
+When you think of skincare and your routine during or after cancer treatment, think of it as a moment for self-care – something that feeds not only your skin but your soul.
 There’s huge power in taking some time to care for yourself, and taking care of your skin has its practical benefits too.

 There are hundreds of different cleansers – from milky ones to mistler waters.
 Your cleanser should be mild and non-irritant, especially if you’re experiencing dryness, sensitivity, redness, or peeling because of cancer treatment.
 Whether it’s milky or gel-based a spray isn’t as crucial.
 However, Look Good Feel Better recommends not using regular soap during cancer treatment because they’re usually a bit harsher.
 You’re going to want to choose products that are very gentle and very neutral so that you’re not causing any abrasions or dryness from your skincare routine.

 When cleaning your skin, use the time to give yourself a good massage.
-Keep in mind that your cleanser is going to stay on the surface of your skin and then being washed off, rather than something you’re rubbing into your skin (that’s what moisturizer is for).
-After giving your face a massage (seriously, if you haven’t done it before, try it), take a kleenex and you wipe the cleanser off or rinse it off with water, whatever suits you.
+Keep in mind that your cleanser is going to stay on the surface of your skin and then being washed off, rather than something you’re rubbing into your skin (that’s what moisturiser is for).
+After giving your face a massage (seriously, if you haven’t done it before, try it), take a face tissue and you wipe the cleanser off or rinse it off with water, whatever suits you.